Georgina Butler was selected as an emerging dance writer for Cloud Dance Festival: Showtime in London.

 However, the best reviewers will aim to use their self-appointed authority in a constructive, informative way, remaining aware of their own limitations and subjectivity.
 Ensure an appropriate tone and a winning way with words and the end result should be a piece of writing that both describes and analyses a production, while engaging a reader.

-After the workshop, it was time to put pen to paper when the curtain lifted for the first evening of Showtime, a mixed-bill of rising choreographers’ offerings.
-There was more than enough talent to choose from when it came to scribbling notes of review-worthy pieces – including some home-grown here in Milton Keynes.
+After the workshop, it was time to put pen to paper when the curtain lifted for the first evening of Cloud Dance Festival: Showtime, a mixed-bill of rising choreographers’ offerings.
+There was more than enough talent to choose from when it came to scribbling notes of review-worthy pieces – including some homegrown here in Milton Keynes.

-Choreographer Jo Meredith premiered Chimera, an absorbing theatrical piece for four dancers, incorporating live spoken word.
+Choreographer Jo Meredith premiered her new creation, Chimera, which is an absorbing theatrical piece for four dancers incorporating live spoken word.
 Jo trained locally with Kathleen Woollard in Stony Stratford from the age of 6 to 18 and then at London Contemporary Dance School.

 Chimera explores the themes of illusion and delusion, questioning what is real for us and what is simply our imagination.
 A magician sets up his table of tricks while his female companion directly addresses the audience.
 As she ponders the nature of reality, a second woman dances with a male partner.
 Soon, both couples are immersed in dancing, accompanied by a beautiful cello and piano classical composition.

-The movement is clean and fluid and – while the script describes uncertainty and implausibility – the partnering and storytelling communicates conviction and intent.
-This whimsical piece, bathed in warm stage lighting, leaves the audience wondering which, if either, of the couples the speech referred to and whether what was just witnessed really did occur at all…
+The movement throughout Chimera is clean and fluid and, although the script describes uncertainty and implausibility, the partnering and storytelling communicates conviction and intent.
+This whimsical piece, bathed in warm stage lighting, leaves the audience wondering which, if either, of the couples the speech referred to and whether what was just witnessed really did occur at all.

-This feature is also published on the Milton Keynes Citizen website.
+This feature (written for the Milton Keynes Citizen) is also published on the Cloud Dance Festival website.